 MTV and VH1 are long past their glory days of being the defining platforms for a music video strategy.
 However, when it comes to creating videos to promote music, most artists and labels are still operating under that old paradigm, which drastically limits their reach and potential impact they get from video.
 That old paradigm is thinking in terms of the “official” music video.
 You know, that one expensive video that takes forever to complete and would meet your expectation “if only we had more money.”
-For the record, there is nothing innately wrong with the official music video, it can be an amazing artistic expression that helps tell a broader story about the song or the artist, but if you want to create a powerful video marketing strategy, you must think outside that box.
+For the record, there is nothing innately wrong with the official music video, it can be an amazing artistic expression that helps tell a broader story about the song or the artist, but if you want Soundcloud promotion real to create a powerful video SoundCloud strategy, you must think outside that box.

 Enter Rotor Videos